mgaitan/radiocut_downloader/README.rst

 Radiocut_ is an amazing service that records radio station from Latin America in 24x7 basis, and let you create cuts for an specific station and time.

-This script download and merge the chunks that compose an audiocut.
+This script retrieves and merges the chunks that compose an audiocut.

 Install
 -------